MikaBerglund/IdentityServer4.Sample01/README.md

 This sample follows the [Quick Start](http://docs.identityserver.io/en/release/quickstarts/0_overview.html) in the Identity Server docs, but simplifies the setup to include just the Identity Server implementation and an MVC client that requests only an identity token from Identity Server.
-The identity token is then processed by the MVC client and stored as the identity of the logged on user.
+The identity token is then processed by the MVC client and stored as the identity of the logged on user, which you then can access as a normal claims principal in your ASP.NET Core web application.

 Custom Scopes